crate/cratedb-datasets/devrel/uk-offshore-wind-farm-data/README.md

 ```

 * `id` is a unique ID for each wind farm.
 These IDs are used as values for `windfarmid` in the performance data file.
+* `description_vec` is a vector embedding representation of the text in the `description` field, created using OpenAI's `text-embedding-3-large` model.
 * `location` is a singular point identifying the location of the wind farm.
 * `boundaries` is a polygon or multi polygon describing the outer boundaries of the wind farm.
 * `capacity` is measured in MW.